rwieruch/blog_robinwieruch_content/blog/react-dropdown/index.md

 export default App;
 ```

 Eventually you want to move all this logic for a dropdown component into a [reusable React component](/react-reusable-components/).
-The new component comes with two slots.
+The new component comes with two slots (see [component composition](/react-component-composition/)).
 While one slot is for the trigger which opens/closes the dropdown, the other slot is for the buttons which are getting rendered in the dropdown's menu.
 The new dropdown component also receives the open state of the dropdown:

 ```javascript{19-26,30-43}
 const App = () => {